Classes

 Aikido Byōdōkai Community

-Youth Class is open to individuals from age 6 to 14.
+Youth Aikido Class is open to individuals from age 6 to 14.
 Our first focus is safety, followed closely by having fun.
 Students learn basics and build skill and understanding in a supportive environment.

 Adult Aikido Class is open to individuals ages 14 and up.
 Class begins with warm-ups and stretching before practicing basic movements -- the building blocks of Aikido techniques -- and breakfalls -- useful ways to fall and return to standing safely.
 Students then pair up and alternate the roles of a technique: one person will 'attack' then follow the other person's lead as fully as possible; the other person receives the attack as a 'gift of energy' and guides the other partner safely to the ground.
 Both people work together to make the same thing happen, so it feels much more like dancing than fighting.
 Then we switch roles and explore the other side of the relationship.
+A lot of martial arts claim to teach you to control someone else.
+Aikido's main focus is control over oneself.
+The only person to be better than is your former self.

 Please print out a copy of the member agreement, fill it out, and bring it with you to class.